Benefits and Downside Risks of Buying Manhattan Property

 Benefits of owning property in Manhattan

 Value Stability: Property prices in Manhattan have stable appreciation.
 Historically during an upturn, Manhattan condo price appreciation ranges from 7 percent to 15 percent per year.
-During a downturn, the decline ranged from 4 to 10 percent for Manhattan condos.
+During a downturn, the decline ranged from 4 to 10 percent.
 This is driven by inflation and demand, the latter comes from population growth and investors wanting a piece of this magnificent island.
 New college graduates and corporate professionals move here every year.
 People who live in other boroughs of New York City want to move to Manhattan.
 Living in Manhattan is a status symbol.
 Globally the newly rich want to own property in New York, the iconic city with skyscrapers, high finance and fashion.
 More specifically, “New York” is the island of Manhattan.

 Limited Supply: This is an island that has been developed over the past 150 years.
 Whatever new development is but a very small percentage of total inventory.
 In a typical U.S. city (which is not an island), developers are constantly expanding the city by building further out of the core.
 But in Manhattan, there is no more space to build further.
 Yes, developers can build higher but there are two issues (i) zoning restrictions and (ii) very expensive land prices which means the resulting product has to be priced much higher, which makes it outside of the core price segment.

 Owning a condominium is easy: Most property in Manhattan are apartments.
 Unless you intend to spend $7 million and above to buy a townhouse or mixed-use building, chances are you’d be buying a condominium apartment.
 With an apartment, you are essentially owning the airspace within the 4 walls of your apartment.
 There is a lot less headaches because you don’t have things like a roof, boiler, exterior wall to worry about.